 When will I know if I have been accepted?

-The Division tries to inform applicants for Fall admission by late May and applicants for Spring admission by early December.
-A letter from the Division Chair will inform the applicant of the Graduate Committee’s recommendation for admission, but the final decision to admit is contingent on the receipt and verification of application materials by the university’s Office of Admissions.
+The Department tries to inform applicants for Fall admission by late May and applicants for Spring admission by early December.
+A letter from the Department Chair will inform the applicant of the Graduate Committee’s recommendation for admission, but the final decision to admit is contingent on the receipt and verification of application materials by the university’s Office of Admissions.

 Can I transfer course credits from other programs?

 Two types of previous course credit can be considered for transfer.
 “Pre-admission credits” are those received for coursework taken prior to admission.
 Some of these may be for courses taken at another institution (known as “transfer credits”).
 The limit on pre-admission credits (including transfer credits) is 16, which is normally four courses.

 Students may also receive credit for courses taken at another institution after they have been admitted, although this is rare in the Political Science program.
 The limit on transfer credits (pre- and post-admission) is also 16.

 Receiving pre-admission and transfer credits requires the submission of Form GO-21, available online at www.pdx.edu/ogs/forms.